Special Educational Need and Disability (SEND)

 The SEND Department

-The Learning Support Department has two teaching rooms, an administration office and an interview room for meetings.
-We have one SENDCO, one Learning Support Manager, one Learning Support Administrator, one part-time Learning Support Specialist, one Nurture teacher and currently twelve Learning Support Assistants (LSAs).
+The Learning Support Department has two teaching rooms and an administration office.
+We have one SENDCO, one Learning Support Manager, one Learning Support Administrator, one Access Arrangements Officer (AAO), one Transition Teacher and currently ten Learning Support Assistants (LSAs).

-Students with SEND spend most of their time in mainstream lessons with support allocated appropriate to their needs.
+Students with SEND spend their time in mainstream lessons with adult support allocated appropriate to their needs.
 Learning support is deployed between Year 7 and Year 11 across all areas of the curriculum.
 We work alongside the teaching staff in the classroom, providing whole class support, working with just a small group of students within the class, or on a one-to-one basis with a specific student.
-We may also withdraw certain students, in consultation with parents, to work individually, or in small groups, on building their literacy and numeracy skills.
+We may also withdraw certain students, in consultation with parents, to work individually, or in small groups, on building their literacy, numeracy skills and social skills.
 Some of our students work with us on their particular areas of need during morning registration sessions once or twice a week in order to improve their skills in reading, spelling, comprehension, handwriting, maths and organisation.

 Fostering Positive Working Relationships